-Note Mud Lane pumping station 🕄 hidden in the trees here; this plus Holywell and Stonecross pumping stations abstract 17 million litres a day from the chalk aquifer for our fresh water.
+Note Mud Lane pumping station hidden in the trees here; this plus pumping stations elsewhere in St Albans, at Holywell Hill and Stonecross, have been abstracting up to 20 million litres a day from the chalk aquifer for our fresh water.

-At Holywell Hill cross the footbridge left to walk past the Duke of Marlborough Public House and a short distance up the hill.
-Cross the road via the pedestrian crossing, and turn into Belmont Hill.
-Follow the sloping path, right, into the grounds of De Tany Court; view the 'holywell' in the courtyard at the bottom.
-From the well turn right, right again, then left into the Pocket Park and the riverside path.
-Cross Cottomnill Lane into Sopwell Nunnery Green Space.
+via the pedestrian crossing and turn into Belmont Hill.
+After about fifty metres, turn right down the sloping path into De Tany Court: the 'holywell' 4 is in the hedge-lined courtyard directly ahead; the route turns left.
+At the junction, turn right and then left, take the path between the houses through the Pocket Park to the riverside path: turn left.

+Leave the park over the footbridge, opposite Holywell Pumping Station, and turn left up the hill.
+After a short distance, cross the road

+Cross Cottonmill Lane and take the surfaced path into Sopwell Nunnery Green Space.
 Note the sound of the 'riffle' along this otherwise straight, modified stretch of river.
-The ruins of Sopwell Nunnery and house are to the right of.
+The ruins of Sopwell Nunnery and house are to the right .

 Follow the riverside path to the bridge carrying the Alban Way, a former railway line.
 Climb the steps and cross the Ver.
-There is a grand view of the Abbey to the north 70.
-Taking the sloping path, left, down the embankment to the spur of Riverside Road.
-The Watercress Wildlife Association nature reserve is well worth a short detour.
-Follow Riverside Road, then the path beside the scout hall and Henry's Grant to Cottonmill Lane.
-(Sopwell Lane, Henry's Grant,
+There is a grand view of the Abbey to the north 1.

+Take the sloping path, left, down the embankment to the spur of Riverside Road and turn left.
+The Watercress Wildlife Association nature reserve is swell worth a short detour.